eduardo-w-bandeira/glosvar/_under_consideration.md

 Use one of the following in order of display:
 1. If it starts with a capital letter, change it to lowercase.
 2. Use abbreviations already estabilished in the Glossary.
+3. Abbreviate if the word is easily recognizable by its abbreviation.
-3. Separate joined words with an underscore and use abbreviations already estabilished in the Glossary.
+4. Separate joined words with an underscore and use abbreviations already estabilished in the Glossary.
-4. Replace c with k.
+5. Replace c with k if its sound doesn't change.
-5. Replace i witk y.
+6. Replace i witk y.
-6. Replace y with i.
+7. Replace y with i.
-7. Replace k with c, if it's the final letter.
+8. Replace k with c if its sound doesn't change.
-8. Replace x with ks.
+9. Replace x with ks.

-# Alternatives for Reserved Words
+# Alternatives for Reserved Words Under Consideration
 - ? <=> and
 - ? <=> as
 - ? <=> assert